MaxGonzalez67304/my-website/README.md

 ## Repository Purpose

-This file is just a readme file.
+The purpose of this file is to provide an example on how to use Git and GitHub together.